-This is the person who deals with the cause.
-In an ideal world, the neurosurgeon will liaise with everyone else and vice versa, but remember that you are just another patient in a day that is full of a huge and varied caseload.
+This is the person who deals with the cause and management of your brain tumour.
+In an ideal world, the neurosurgeon will liaise with everyone else and vice versa, but remember that you are just one patient in a day that is full of a huge and varied caseload.
 So be prepared to update them on what has been happening, how you feel and what medication you are taking.

-Don't be afraid to ask for a second or third opinion.
+Don't be afraid to ask for further opinions.
 A good neurosurgeon will willingly recommend another consultant if you ask.
 Sometimes they may come across as being quite dispassionate, but they are really listening to what is being said.
 Don't expect them to wave a magic wand - there isn't one.
-To find out more about working effectively with your team, have a look at brainstrust.org.uk/working-effectively-with-your-team
+To find out more about working effectively with your team, have a look at brainstrust.org.uk/working-effectively-with-your-team.